 A Drinking Water Institute for Educators

-A Project of the Minnesota Department of Health Drinking Water Protection Section and the Education Committee of the Minnesota Section American Water Works Association
+A Project of the Minnesota Department of Health Drinking Water Protection Section and the Education Committee of the Minnesota Section American Water Works Association in conjunction with the Hamline University Center for Global Environmental Education

 2019 Drinking Water Institute

-The 2019 Drinking Water Institute will be Monday, August 5 to Wednesday, August 7.
+Monday, August 5 to Wednesday, August 7

 The Minnesota Department of Health and Minnesota Section of the American Water Works Association have been conducting a series of “Drinking Water Institutes” for Minnesota teachers since 2001.
 Middle-school and high-school teachers learn about drinking water, along with ways to develop the subject into inquiry-based curriculum, at these Institutes.
 They also the opportunity to write curriculum to take back to their classrooms.
 The overall goal of this program is to have an ongoing group of high-school graduates in the state who are well versed on the subject by being provided with subject matter curriculum as a key part of their education at various grade levels.